Layla Miller: Silent War

-When the Inhumans come looking for Quicksilver, Layla advises him that Black Bolt isn't going to kill him during the confrontation and that he should take a small trip to the future to see the outcome of what happens to them.
-She and Jamie go to the meeting where she reveals to Jamie that she tried to kill Pietro but couldn't because he escaped and that his actions are meant to happen.
+When the Inhumans come looking for Quicksilver, Layla advises him that Black Bolt is not going to kill him during the confrontation and that he should take a small trip to the future to see the outcome of what happens to them.
+She and Jamie go to the meeting where she reveals to Jamie that she tried to kill Pietro but could not because he escaped and that his actions are meant to happen.

 X-Cell and Nicole

 A group made up of ex-mutants by the name of X-Cell, who believe the government has depowered mutants, hides in Mutant Town.
-When Siryn and Monet return from France, they bring an ex-mutant named Nicole, which shocks Layla because she didn't know of her arrival.
+When Siryn and Monet return from France, they bring an ex-mutant named Nicole, which shocks Layla because she did not know of her arrival.
 Layla visits Quicksilver, who had restored most of X-Cell's powers.
 She reveals to Callisto and Marrow that it was he and Wanda Maximoff who caused the Decimation; the government did not depower them, and Pietro has lied.
 After a failed attempt on Layla's life, Nicole is tripped by Layla and falls in front of a train, which destroys her, revealing she was actually a robot.

 Around this time, she is also offered a place among Nick Fury's Secret Warriors by Daisy Johnson but declines, claiming the mutants will need her more.